uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 = V2.0.71 - 02.19.2015 =
 * NEW:     Module files are compiled into a single package file to reduce disk I/O
 * NEW:     All CSS stylesheets and Javascript source files are minified to reduce latency
-* NEW:     All photo lightboxes are configured using an in-memory management class.
+* NEW:     All lightboxes are configured using an in-memory management class.
 * NEW:     Uses Pope 2.0, benefiting from the new caching capabilities
 * NEW:     NextGEN Gallery's functionality is disabled if NextGEN Pro is incompatible
 * NEW:     Added ngg_effect_code filter
-* Changed: Updated FontAwesome to 4.3.0
+* Changed: Updated WordPress gallery plugin's FontAwesome to 4.3.0
-* Changed: Updated select2 to 3.5.2
+* Changed: Updated WordPress gallery plugin's  select2 to 3.5.2
-* Changed: Removed PicLens / CoolIris gallery integration
+* Changed: Removed PicLens / CoolIris integration from WordPress gallery plugin
 * Changed: Removed JSON API.
 Please use XML-RPC API instead
 * Changed: For performance reasons, we cache FS & url lookups/calculations
 * Changed: Greatly reduced the # of sql queries, and eliminated anything redundant